Loading a two- or four-wheeler into the bed of your truck shouldn't be hard but so many, somehow, turn this venture into must see TV.

 Adding a third helper eliminates the need for you or whoever is pushing to get in the back of the truck.
 The two people in the bed of the truck should easily hold onto and control the dirt bike or motorcycle.

-This rampless method can also be done with a dirt bike but you'll definitely need a second person in the bed of the truck to grab the bike.
-Now you may find removing it in the same manner a bit of a hassle but since ATVs are made to handle high flying jumps damaging it is unlikely unless you fumble the drop and it lands on its side or upside down.
+This rampless method can also be done with a dirt bike but you definitely need a second person in the bed of the truck to grab the bike.
+Now, you may find removing it in the same manner a bit of a hassle but since ATVs easily handle high flying jumps, damaging it is unlikely unless you fumble the drop and it lands on its side or upside down.
 So, just get a ramp - it's much easier.
 Oh, you need a ramp?
 Check out all of our available ramps and stands.

-Note: The higher your truck the more difficult this process is even with the two ramp system.
+Note: The higher your truck the more difficult this process - even with the two ramp system.
 It's best not to use a lifted truck because it gives you a steeper grade to push your bike up.
-If your truck is higher than factory settings, you'll definitely need a longer ramp.
+If your truck sits higher than factory settings, you definitely need a longer ramp.

-If all else fails and you're really adept on a dirt bike, you can always load it the fast but not so easy way while ignoring the two rules mentioned above and simply ride it.
+If all else fails and you're really adept on a dirt bike, you can always load it the fast, but not so easy way, while ignoring the two rules mentioned above and simply ride it.
+Just have someone capture the whole thing on video!